Introduction

 Define Data Source

 In the Connection string, you provide full path to a .xlsx file.
 Older .xls format is NOT supported.
+Here is an example of a data source:

 Data Sources: